ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 As a first case, an application provides control of smart locks acting as servers in the group, where: a first type of client, e.g., a user account of a child, is allowed to only query the status of the smart locks; while a second type of client, e.g., a user account of a parent, is allowed to both query and change the status of the smart locks.
 Further similar applications concern the enforcement of different sets of permissions in groups with sensor/actuator devices, e.g., thermostats acting as servers.
 Also, some group members may even be intended as servers only.
 Hence, they must be prevented from acting as clients altogether and from accessing resources at other servers in the group, especially when attempting to perform non-safe operations.

 As a second case, building automation scenarios often rely on servers that, under different circumstances, enforce different levels of priority for processing received commands.
 For instance, BACnet deployments consider multiple classes of clients, e.g., a normal light switch (C1) and an emergency fire panel (C2).
 Then, a C1 client is not allowed to override a command from a C2 client, until the latter relinquishes control at its higher priority.
-That is: i) only C2 clients should be able to adjust the minimum required level of priority on the servers, so rightly locking out C1 clients if needed; and ii) when a server is set to accept only high-priority commands, only C2 clients should be able to perform such commands that are otherwise allowed also to C1 clients.
+That is: i) only C2 clients should be able to adjust the minimum required level of priority on the servers, rightly locking out C1 clients if needed; and ii) when a server is set to accept only high-priority commands, only C2 clients should be able to perform such commands that are otherwise allowed also to C1 clients.
 Given the different maximum authority of different clients, fine-grained access control would effectively limit the execution of high- and emergency-priority commands only to devices that are in fact authorized to perform such actions.
 Besides, it would prevent a misconfigured or compromised device from initiating a high-priority command and lock out normal control.

 In the cases above, being a legitimate group member and storing the group keying material is not meant to imply any particular access rights.
 Instead, access control to the secure group communication channel and access control to the resource space provided by servers in the group should remain logically separated domains.